GrumpyCockatiel/ray-formatter/README.md

 my_datetime_field
 ```

-Create a new text file and list out the database field names one per line
+Create a new text file and list out the database field names one per line.
-The choose EF Parser command to format a EF C# Class with the appropriate attributes.
+Then choose the `EF Parser` command to format an EF C# Class with appropriate attributes.

 ```csharp
 [Table("")]